-OhioHealth Trauma has partnered with OhioHealth EMS to provide one place for information in contacting trauma services.
+OhioHealth Trauma has partnered with OhioHealth EMS to provide easy access to information about trauma services.
 Trauma now has a dedicated tab on the OhioHealth EMS website.
-You will find information on each of the trauma centers, the services they provide and how to contact them.
+You can find information about each of the trauma centers, the services they provide, and how to contact them.

 Every day, EMS are there for us—for our families, for our friends, for our communities.
 Many times these brave men and women may go unnoticed.
 They are working behind the scenes of a fire or on the side of the road at a car crash.
 At OhioHealth, we recognize and salute their efforts, sacrifice and bravery.
 We see them as our partners, respected colleagues and friends.
 Recently, our area EMS have suffered some great losses.
 Some of these courageous men and women died in the line of duty; while others faced job and personal challenges.